-Augmented Reality(AR) advertisements could be built up on the two major types of AR viz marker-based and location-based.
+Augmented Reality(AR) advertisements could be built upon the two major types of AR viz marker-based and location-based.
 AR apps can be used for various campaigns.
 Thus AR ads can be considered to be money-savers.
-These ads are not only used for promoting products and services ; they also help the advertisers and marketers in pumping up their sales.
-AR allows the customers to try the products which makes AR ads a powerful tool for driving sales and increasing revenue.
+These ads are not only used for promoting products and services; they also help the advertisers and marketers in pumping up their sales.
+AR allows the customers to try the products which make AR ads a powerful tool for driving sales and increasing revenue.

 Cases of Marketing & Branding Campaigns that used Augmented Reality